-- 1. A VVMC based ALS unit who needs on-line medical direction and who has unsuccessfully attempted twice to contact VVMC by either/or cell phone, telephone or EMSCOM may contact FMC's Emergency Department for medical direction. - 2.
+- A VVMC based ALS unit who needs on-line medical direction and who has unsuccessfully attempted to contact VVMC by either cell phone, telephone or EMSCOM may contact FMC's Emergency Department for medical direction. - 2.
 The ALS unit will identify themselves, state their inability to contact VVMC and request medical direction from FMC. - 3.
-The ALS unit may choose EMSCOM (C-1190), or dedicated phone line (928) 779-1851 to initiate communication with FMC. - 4.
-Notify the Pre-Hospital Coordinator within 24 hours each time the alternate base station is used for medical control.
-Include a copy of the patient first care form and the nature of the communication failure.
+The ALS unit may choose EMSCOM (C-1190), or dedicated phone line (928) 779-1851 to initiate communication with FMC.